 What is meant by Modern Slavery

 The term “modern slavery” is used to describe situations where a person is deprived of their liberty in order to exploit them for personal or commercial gain.
 It is a criminal offence and a violation of human rights and can take a number of forms, including slavery, forced or compulsory labour, servitude, human trafficking, traffic in prostitution and trafficking for exploitation.
-TLT is committed to ensuring that our business and supply chains are free from modern slavery or human trafficking.
+Allsop is committed to ensuring that our business and supply chains are free from modern slavery or human trafficking.
 We take a zero-tolerance approach to modern slavery and will not knowingly support or deal with any business knowingly involved in such practices.

 To whom does this policy apply?